Arinerron/ChatSpammer/README.md

 Feel the sudden urge to spam someone?
 Are you obsessed with spamming people to irratate them? ( don't cross the line but) Great!
 This is perfect for you! :p

 ## How to use it?
-Simply run the compiled jar, and type in the info requested!
+Simply compile the GUI.java class, and run it!
+Then, and type in the info requested!

 ## How to use mathematical expressions?
 All mathematical expressions are written inside of two `/!` strings.
 Example: `/! logic here /!`.
 The message number (starts at 0) is represented by the character `i`.